Indonesia resumes search for 80 after landslide kills 10 in West Java

 The landslide early on Saturday (Jan 24) was triggered by heavy rains starting the day before, which the weather agency warned could continue for a week in the province and several other regions.

-Resident Dedi Kurniawan, 36, said it was the first big landslide he had witnessed in Pasir Langu village in a hilly area of the province about 100 km (60 miles) southeast of Indonesia's capital, Jakarta.
+Resident Dedi Kurniawan, 36, said it was the first big landslide he had witnessed in Pasir Langu village in a hilly area of the province about 100km southeast of Indonesia's capital, Jakarta.

 "Sometimes we have only small floods from the nearest river, but this time (the landslide) came from the forest," he told Reuters.